-Note: Students who participated in the program in Grade 1 will have heard about myths in the Astronomy: Space Exploration domain and learned how many different ancient peoples told myths about the stars and constellations they saw in the sky.
+Note: Students who participated in the Core Knowledge Language Arts program in Grade 1 will have heard about myths in the Reach for the Stars: Astronomy domain and learned how many different ancient peoples told myths about the stars and constellations they saw in the sky.
 You may wish to solicit their knowledge of this topic to share with the class.

-- Discuss the following facts about myths with students: - Like people in many civilizations, the ancient Greeks told stories orally, or spread them by word of mouth. - These stories usually had supernatural beings or heroes as the main characters.
+- Discuss the following facts about myths with students: - Like people in many civilizations, ancient Greeks told stories orally, or spread them by word of mouth. - These stories usually had supernatural beings or heroes as the main characters.
 Who is a supernatural or heroic character you know? - If myths have supernatural characters, are they fiction or nonfiction?
 How do you know? (fiction, because supernatural characters are not real) - The plots of these stories usually explained events in nature or taught people how to behave.
-Who did the ancient Greeks believe caused lightning?
+Who did ancient Greeks believe caused lightning?
 (Zeus) - In ancient times people did not have the knowledge that people have today.
-As a result, these stories, which were later written down, were first thought to be factual, or true and real.
+As a result, these stories, which were later written down, were thought by many people to be factual, or true and real.
 But it is now known that they are fictional, or not true. - We call such oral stories myths.

-Domain 2 Flip Book Poster 3
+Flip Book Posters 1, 3

-- Tell students that over the next couple of weeks, they are going to hear many well-known Greek myths that originated in ancient Greece. - These myths include several fascinating characters, many of whom are gods and goddesses worshipped by the ancient Greeks. - Show students Poster 3 (Gods and Goddesses) from The Ancient Greek Civilization domain. - Ask students what they remember about gods and goddesses from The Ancient Greek Civilization domain.
+- Tell students that over the next couple of weeks, they are going to hear many well-known Greek myths that originated in ancient Greece. - These myths include several fascinating characters, many of whom are gods and goddesses worshipped by ancient Greeks. - Show students Poster 3 (Gods and Goddesses) from The Birthplace of Democracy: Ancient Greece domain. - Ask students what they remember about gods and goddesses from The Birthplace of Democracy: Ancient Greece domain.
 You may wish to prompt them with the following questions: - Of gods and goddesses, which are male beings and which are female beings?
-(Gods are male beings, and goddesses are female beings.) - Where did the Greek gods and goddesses live, according to the ancient Greeks?
-Show me the location on The Ancient Greek Civilization Poster 1.
-(The Greeks believed that the most powerful of these gods and goddesses lived in a palace on the very top of Mount Olympus, the highest mountain in Greece.) - Who did the ancient Greeks believe ruled these gods and goddesses? (a king named Zeus and a queen named Hera) - Name a god or goddess and describe what was special about him or her.
-(Answers may vary, but students should draw on their knowledge from Domain 2.) - What do you think the gods and goddess thought about each other?
+(Gods are male beings, and goddesses are female beings.) - Where did the Greek gods and goddesses live, according to ancient Greeks?
+Show me the location on The Birthplace of Democracy: Ancient Greece Poster 1.
+(The Greeks believed that the most powerful of these gods and goddesses lived in a palace on the very top of Mount Olympus, the highest mountain in Greece.) - Who did ancient Greeks believe ruled these gods and goddesses? (a king named Zeus and a queen named Hera) - Name a god or goddess and describe what was special about them.
+(Answers will vary, but students should draw on their knowledge from Domain 2.) - What do you think the gods and goddess thought about each other?
 (Answers may vary, but students should draw on their knowledge from Domain 2.)